t3m1X/BloodBros/README.md

 16/02/2016 Created the repository.
 Added "README.md".
 Added the first "hello world" code.

+## Sound

+On the subject of sound please take your time to properly name and place the sound samples stored in candidates.
+The naming convention is the following:
+>stage1-2_bg.wav
+>stage1-2_indian-scream.wav

 ## Credits

 All work done in this repository is by the "Undead Renegades" team and its members: